-Initiated in January 2016, the Columbia Digital Storytelling Lab's annual Breakthroughs in Storytelling Awards celebrate the past year's most creative approaches to narrative.
-Among those honored in the first year were an ad campaign; a video game; an art installation; an experimental opera; an online community whose leaders have been targeted by murderous fundamentalists; and two journalism reports, one employing nonlinear narrative and the other virtual reality.
-The initiative, conceived and led by Lab member Frank Rose, shows the extraordinary range and power of narrative technologies in use today, from simple blogging platforms to virtual reality to face-substitution software.
+Initiated in January 2016, the Columbia Digital Storytelling Lab's annual Breakthroughs in Storytelling Awards celebrate the past year's most innovative approaches to narrative.
+Among those honored for 2016 were a museum exhibition, a video that calibrated your emotional response and varied its ending accordingly, a marketing campaign that randomly connected people from around the globe, and a television show about a certain out-of-control theme park.
+The initiative, conceived and led by Lab member Frank Rose, shows the extraordinary range and power of narrative technologies in use today, from Web comics to virtual reality to artificial intelligence.

 BOARD OF ADVISORS, FUTURE OF STORYTELLING

 Founded in the belief that stories shape the meaning and momentum of life, the Future of StoryTelling summit brings together top executives, creative talent, and technologists with the vision and influence to change the way stories are told.
 As technologies evolve, how will we create, share, and experience this most fundamental unit of human culture?

 BOARD OF ADVISORS, SAGA

 SAGA is a hybrid group of storytelling professionals whose current focus is ioTheatre, an Experience Management System for the post-broadcast world.
 Blurring the line between digital and physical, ioTheatre generates a heightened reality in which humans and their environment are connected in ways not previously possible.